dancanm/CycleSwap/README.md

 CycleSwap
 =========

-Goal: To make Pareto efficient the allocation of courses to students at Brown Universityf
+Goal: To make Pareto efficient the allocation of classes to students at Brown University.